Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

-When the latency constraint is relaxed to $t \in [d/c, d'/c)$, $v_1$ and $v_2$ can communicate while $v_3$ cannot communicate with either.
-In this regime, $v_1$ and $v_2$ can be regarded as one aggregated party, even when $t <2d/c$.
-As mentioned in~\Cref{subsec:randomXORgames}, this is because they can adopt the following strategy: \begin{enumerate} \item $v_1$ gives a constant output $a_1=0$, and send his input $s_1$ to $v_2$. \item $v_2$ measures binary observables\footnote{See~\Cref{subsubsec:dist_chsh}. } $K_{1,2}^{s_1,s_2}$ dependent on the aggregated inputs $(s_1,s_2)$ to produce his output $a_2$. \end{enumerate} The winning probability becomes
+Now suppose $v_1$ and $v_2$ can communicate while $v_3$ cannot communicate with either.
+That is, the connectivity graph is

+This becomes an LC game.
+In this case, $v_1$ and $v_2$ can be regarded as one aggregated party even without using port-based teleportation, as mentioned in~\Cref{subsec:randomXORgames}.
+The winning probability becomes

-Thus, the quantum value of the aggregated game $\omega_q^\mathrm{agg}$ can be computed exactly using an SDP~\cite{cleve2004consequences}, and the classical value $\omega_c^\mathrm{agg}$ is again obtained via linear programming.
+Thus, this is a two-party nonlocal game, for which the quantum value of the aggregated game $\omega_q^\mathrm{agg}$ can be computed exactly using an SDP~\cite{cleve2004consequences}.
+The classical value $\omega_c^\mathrm{agg}$ is again obtained via a linear program.

-Building on the above observation, we now investigate the behavior of three-party XOR games before and after aggregation, corresponding to $t \in [0,d/c)$ and $t \in [d/c, d'/c)$, respectively.
-For simplicity we assume $\beta_{s_1,s_2,s_3}(a_1\oplus a_2 \oplus a_3)$ are Boolean functions (takes values in $\{0,1\}$).
-We investigate the following examples:\footnote{Here we use the coefficients $\hat{\beta}_{s_1,s_2,s_3}$ in~\Cref{eq:3_party_xor_coefs} to define the Boolean functions. }
+Building on the above observation, we now investigate the behavior of three-party XOR games before and after aggregation.
+We investigate the following examples:\footnote{Here we use the coefficients $\hat{\beta}_{s_1,s_2,s_3}$ in~\Cref{eq:3_party_xor_coefs} to define the probabilistic predicate. }

 The quantum and classical values of these three-party XOR games before and after aggregating $v_1$ and $v_2$ are listed in \Cref{table:3-xor}.
 Note for the quantum value $\omega_q$, we can give explicit quantum strategies that match the upper bounds $\omega_q^{\mathrm{upper}}$ from the NPA algorithm within numerical precision.
-Furthermore, for these special three-party XOR games, the quantum values $\omega_q^\mathrm{agg}$ can be verified analytically by transforming $XOR_{i}$ into a generalized CHSH game~\cite{PhysRevLett.108.100402}.
+Furthermore, for these special three-party XOR games, the quantum values $\omega_q^\mathrm{agg}$ can be verified analytically by transforming $\mathrm{XOR}_{i}$ into a generalized CHSH game~\cite{PhysRevLett.108.100402}.
 See~\Cref{appendix:3_party_xor} for details.